 Every moment we use technology, or are even just nearby it – we participate in both conscious and passive uploading.

 For a moment you feel seen, your existence is confirmed by industrial tones that swell and jitter.
-Data is drawn from your expanded digital essence – before the lights in the digital-tendrils by your feet slither away to a place beyond view.
+Data is drawn from your expanded digital essence – before the lights slither away to a place beyond view.
 By accepting the invitation to ‘ENTER’, you offer up your body to feed the cyber-organism.
-With ENTER, we become merged with the virtual, an object assimilated in wires.
+We become merged with the virtual, an object assimilated in wires.
 As individuals are packaged into information they become an extractable resource; a virtual doppelgänger to be traded by conglomerates.
 This paranormal ‘other’ is often referenced in fiction and myths: as a ghostly twin and a dark omen of things to come.

 Ksawery Kirklewski | b.
 1988, Poland